James Wilder Jr.

-James Curtis Wilder Jr. (born April 14, 1992) is an American professional football running back for the Edmonton Elks of the Canadian Football League (CFL).
-He played three seasons for the Toronto Argonauts in the CFL, winning the Grey Cup in 2017 and the CFL's Most Outstanding Rookie Award for 2017.
-Wilder played college football at Florida State, where he was part of the team that won the 2014 BCS National Championship Game.
-He was also a member of the Cincinnati Bengals, Buffalo Bills, and Montreal Alouettes.
+James Curtis Wilder Jr. (born April 14, 1992) is an American former professional football player who was a running back for five seasons in the Canadian Football League (CFL) with the Toronto Argonauts and Edmonton Elks, winning the Grey Cup in 2017 and the CFL's Most Outstanding Rookie Award for 2017.
+Wilder played college football for the Florida State Seminoles, where he was part of the team that won the 2014 BCS National Championship Game.
+He was also a member of the Cincinnati Bengals, Buffalo Bills, and Montreal Alouettes but did not appear in any games for those teams.

-High school career
+Early life

 He attended Henry B. Plant High School in Tampa, Florida.
 Wilder was considered the No. 1 athlete recruit in the nation in his class by Rivals.com.

 In 2009, Wilder ran for 1,004 yards and 15 touchdowns, while registering 136 tackles (66 solo) and 19 quarterback sacks on defense.
 He was named the High School Junior of the Year by Rivals.com, as well as 2009 USA Today All-American.
 Wilder was selected to play in the 2011 U.S. Army All-American Bowl.

 College career

 Wilder attended Florida State University from 2011 to 2013.
 He selected Florida State over the University of Florida and the University of Georgia.
 In 2012, Wilder had a breakout season, running for 635 rushing yards (5.8 yards per carry) and 13 touchdowns.
 Wilder won Offensive MVP for the 2012 ACC Championship Game.
 In 2013, Wilder averaged 7 yards per carry.
 Wilder was named All-ACC Honorable Mention.

 Wilder rushed for 1,363 yards with 20 rushing touchdowns during his career at Florida State University.
-He entered the 2014 NFL Draft after his junior season.
+He entered the 2014 NFL draft after his junior season.